 Carrying Your Gear

-You can utilize your tow vehicle for carrying gear that doesn’t fit in your RV, and you’ll also want to consider what types of items you’re likely to carry regularly.
-For example, our Honda CR-V is perfect for large grocery runs to keep our fridge, pantry, and cupboards well stocked throughout our lengthy boondocking trips.
+You can utilize your tow vehicle for carrying gear that doesn’t fit in your RV, so you’ll also want to consider what types of items you’re likely to regularly bring with you.
+For example, when we were full-time, our 2005 Honda CR-V was perfect for making large grocery runs to keep our fridge, pantry, and cupboards well-stocked throughout our lengthy boondocking trips.

-Besides gear, there’s of course the consideration for how many people normally, or occasionally, travel with you.
-A family of five will have considerably different needs than a couple.
-Even though there are only two of us, one of the primary reasons we chose our CR-V is because it’s capable of carrying five people, plus cargo.
-That way, when we have guests on board, we can pick them and their luggage up at the airport.
+Besides gear, there’s also the consideration of how many people normally (or even occasionally) travel with you.
+A family of five will have considerably different needs from a couple.
+Even though there are only two of us, one of the primary reasons we chose our CR-V was that it’s capable of carrying five people, as well as cargo.
+That way, when we had guests on board, we could pick them and their luggage up at the airport.

-Our Honda CR-V allows us to carry plenty of gear, groceries, and other items when we’re away from camp.
+Our Honda CR-V allowed us to carry plenty of gear, groceries, and other items when we were away from camp.

-Know your weight limits for towing and carrying gear in your tow vehicle, though.
+Be sure to be aware of your vehicle’s weight limits for towing and carrying gear.
 A small or midsize SUV means more cargo capacity, which means you could exceed the GCWR (Gross Combined Weight Rating) for your RV and/or the capacity of the hitch receiver on the back of your motorhome.

 The 5 Best Vehicles to Tow Behind Your RV